-Established in January 1887 as the Dake Engine Company on the northwest corner of Seventh and Monroe Streets, the original officers were Thomas Cairnes, President; Harvey P. Wyman Vice President; and James P. Armstead, Secretary and Treasurer.
-In addition to the officers, Directors were Charles Wyman, Dwight Cutler II, H. B. Peck, and William F. Dake.
+Established in January 1887 as the Dake Engine Company on the northwest corner of Seventh and Monroe Streets, the original officers were Thomas Cairnes, president; Harvey P. Wyman vice president; and James P. Armstead, secretary and treasurer.
+In addition to the officers, directors were Charles Wyman, Dwight Cutler II, H. B. Peck, and William F. Dake.
 The company was established with a capital stock of \$100,000.
 The principal line of manufacture consisted of engines of a special style and covered by a number of patents, termed the Dake double reciprocating square piston engine.
 The makers claimed that they were the most compact engines manufactured, being in a form that enabled them to be applied to any machinery at small cost.
 They were durable and repairs cost little.
 They were self-contained, and in applying the engine directly to machinery all that was required was to adapt the engine shaft to such machinery by coupling or directly through the machine it was attached to and bolted down.
-In all, eight sizes of the Dake engine were made, adapted to all sorts of machinery.
-Numerous testimonials from all parts of the country attested to the practical value of these engines, but a most convincing argument in their favor was the fact that the company's business increased at the rate of 25 % annually.
+In all, eight sizes of the Dake engine were made, adapted to a variety of machinery.
+Numerous testimonials attested to the practical value of these engines, but a most convincing argument in their favor was the fact that the company's business increased at the rate of 25 % annually.
 In 1893 the Dake steam engine won a medal at the World's Columbian Exposition in Chicago.

-The plant of the Dake Engine Co. covered about an acre, and four buildings were used in the various departments of manufacture, the largest being a brick structure 40 x 70 feet.
+The plant of the Dake Engine Company covered about an acre, and four buildings were used in the various departments of manufacture, the largest being a brick structure 40 x 70 feet.
 The company in those early years had sales of about \$50,000 annually, employed 20, and disbursed \$500 monthly in wages.
 In 1905 a change of personnel was caused by the death of George R. Wyman, whose faithful service and perseverance had brought the company to a high level of recognition.
 Dake merged with Archie Campbell's foundry.
 Before the merger the plants had operated in connection with one another, but at the same time they were entirely independent concerns.
-Thomas Johnston became President of the new concern, Archie Campbell, Vice President, Jay F. Johnston, Treasurer, and James P. Armstead, Secretary and General Manager.
+Thomas Johnston became president of the new concern, Archie Campbell, vice president, Jay F. Johnston, treasurer, and James P. Armstead, secretary and general manager.
 Armstead and Wyman were members of the old company.
-The steam steering gears, windlasses, hoisting engines, and other machines were invented by founder William F. Dake and were known to engineers throughout the country.
+The steam-powered steering gears, windlasses, hoisting engines, and other machines were invented by founder William F. Dake and were known to engineers throughout the country.
 Paul Johnson I, Bernath P. Sherwood I, and Alvin Jacobson I bought the company on April 24, 1940, and two of their sons, Paul Johnson II and Chuck Jacobson, took over the management a year later.
 Following WWII the primary product line was arbor presses.
 Foundry work was discontinued in 1950.

-The name of the company was changed to the Dake Corporation in 1955.
+The name of the company was changed to Dake Corporation in 1955.
 When U.S. 31 was improved Dake in 1957 moved to a new ten-acre site on the south side of Robbins Road [741 Robbins], near the C&O. railroad tracks, at a cost of \$500,000.
-On December 6, 1979 Donn De Young was named President and General Manager, effective December 17, by action of the company Board of Directors.
-De Young succeeded Paul A. Johnson, who recently had been elected Vice Chairman of the Board of JSJ Corp.
-De Young retired from his position in 1986.
+On December 6, 1979 Donn De Young was named president and general manager, effective December 17, by action of the company Board of Directors.
+De Young succeeded Paul A. Johnson, who recently had been elected vice chairman of the board of JSJ Corp.
+De

+Young retired from his position in 1986.
 He was followed by Frank Leach, who retired in 1991.
-In the fall of 2019, Dake was acquired by Laguna Tools out of Irvine, California.
+In the fall of 2019, Dake was acquired by Laguna Tools of Irvine, California.
+The plant is now located at 1809 Industrial Park Drive in Grand Haven.